Summertime Roof Checkups in Western NY

 5. Ventilation Problems

-Many don’t realize the importance of air flow in attic spaces.
+Many homeowners don’t realize the importance of air flow in attic spaces.
 When an attic is well ventilated, dampness is allowed to dry out and mold is prevented.
 Your roof will last longer and the home will be healthier.

 6. Unexplained Problems